I7-Examples/When-in-Rome-2/docs/source.txt

 Section 2 - Creature Actions

-Procedural rule:
-	if the person asked is not the player, substitute the animal feeding rule for the can't eat unless edible rule.
+The animal feeding rule substitutes for the can't eat unless edible rule when the person asked is not the player.

-Procedural rule:
-	if the person asked is not the player, ignore the can't take people's possessions rule.
+The can't take people's possessions rule does nothing when the person asked is not the player.

 Instead of asking a creature to try doing something when the person asked is in a closed container:
 	say "The creature watches your mouth move, fascinated, but it obviously cannot hear you."